The Guide

 Setup

-drainctl notify set-webhook https://hooks.slack.com/services/T.../B.../xxx
+drainctl notify add-webhook https://hooks.slack.com/services/T.../B.../xxx

-drainctl notify set-ntfy https://ntfy.sh/my-rdsh-alerts
+drainctl notify add-ntfy https://ntfy.sh/my-rdsh-alerts

 # View notification status